 Apply through the Victorian Tertiary Admissions Centre (VTAC) and complete a Special Entry Access Scheme (SEAS) application, under Category 1: Personal information and location (Recognition as an Indigenous Australian).

-To find out more about Indigenous student pathways to our pharmacy or pharmaceutical science courses, call:
+To find out more about Indigenous student pathways to our pharmacy or pharmaceutical science courses, contact the Indigenous Student Recruitment Coordinator: